Here are the Lessons You’ll Learn in this Guide:

 Today’s Thought Leaders — and How They Got There

-Howard Schultz, Steve Jobs, Mark Zuckerberg and Phil Knight are some of the biggest names in the world.
+Howard Schultz, Steve Jobs, Mark Zuckerberg, and Phil Knight are some of the biggest names in the world.
 When they speak, people listen.
 When their opinions are published, their brands see a difference.
-Starbucks, Apple, Facebook and Nike have seen their fair share of public relations mishaps — but their leaders have continued to remain top influencers, and this has helped to sustain their brands.
+Starbucks, Apple, Facebook, and Nike have seen their fair share of public relations mishaps — but their leaders have continued to remain top influencers, and this has helped to sustain their brands.

 They aren’t alone, though.
 Hundreds of individuals each day are building their names and their brands, both personally and professionally.
 They are finding new ways to harness the power of the media to make their opinions heard.
 And they are reaching ever-growing audiences of people who want to be the first to know what they have to say.

-Despite what seems like overnight success, though, these individuals worked hard.
+Despite what seems like an overnight success, though, these individuals worked hard.
 John Rampton, for example, said that becoming a thought leader took him more than four years.

-“It took time, effort, work and focus,” he wrote in a piece for Forbes.
+“It took time, effort, work, and focus,” he wrote in a piece for Forbes.
 He said he focused on several key areas that were vital to growing an audience in each platform.
 “By taking each level and doing each process a consistent and well-planned way, I was able to become a thought leader fairly quickly.”